dialup-bbs/LoveFuzz/README.md

  ## Recommendations for Future Work

- Based on the analysis in `lovefuzz_analysis.json`:
+ Based on the findings above:

  *   **File Bug Reports:** Use the generated failing test cases to file detailed bug reports with the `cc65` project maintainers. [dev note : dev will not do this, respects cc65 devs and will not clog your bug reports with potential nonsense]
      *   A report for `DA65-ADDR-MODE` should be prioritized, using one of the failing binaries as a minimal, reproducible example.